 The Agent General encloses a communication from the Chairman of the Eastern Extension Telegraph Company.
-That Company being made aware of the correspondence that had passed in Australia, had considered the subject and now desired to offer certain proposals, which are set forth at length in the printed paper.
-They have in view two rotes-one from Port Darwin to Banjoewangie, the other from North-west Cape to the same place-with a direct cable between Banjoewangie and Singapore.
+That Company being made aware of the correspondence that had passed in Australia, had considered the sphicet and now desired to offer centain proposals, which are set fouth at length in the

+19 Oct., 1876. had considered the subject and now desired to offer certain proposals, which are set forth at length in the printed paper.
+They have in view two routes-one from Port Darwin to Banjoewangie, the other from North-west Cape to the same place-with a direct cable between Banjoewangie and Singapore.
 The cost would be for these respective lines £540,000 and £500,000, and on either amount the Company would require a subsidy of 6 per cent., and 3 per cent. for a reserve fund for repairing and replacing the cable.
 The annual payments would be thus for the respective routes £48,600 and £45,000.